By Archie Bosman

 But actually we aren’t.
 Hydraulic power steering systems that provide superior feel are still readily available to the racer.
 However, it is not widely known that steering pumps can be tuned for more feel or alternatively for more assistance.

 Optimizing feel to the racer’s steering is a bewildering task for most of us.
-But KRC Power Steering accomplished it by introducing a range of replaceable flow control valves for their hydraulic steering pumps.
+But it has been accomplished by introducing a range of replaceable flow control valves to the hydraulic steering pump.

 The flow control valves, nine in number, perform a function similar to that of jets in a carburetor.
 In varying their flow from 4 to 12 liters per minute, approximately one to three gallons, the largest orifice provides maximum steering assistance while the smallest provides maximum steering feel.